benarso/angular-strapi-infrastructure/README.md

 # angular-strapi-infrastructure

-This is a complete virtualized environment using Vagrant and Docker for running a stapi backend with an angular app frontend
+This is a complete virtualized environment using Vagrant and Docker for running a Strapi.io backend with MongoDb and an angular app frontend

 ```sh
 git clone git@github.com:benarso/angular-strapi-infrastructure.git angular-strapi-infrastructure && cd angular-strapi-infrastructure